 If you have at least two years’ worth of accounts then most lenders will usually consider you for a mortgage (as long as the rest of your application is ok).
-Having three years’ accounts should provide you with access to every lender, as long as the affordability, credit check and loan to value all fit your declared income.
+Having three years’ accounts should provide you with access to every lender, as long as your affordability, credit check and loan to value all match your declared income.

 How much deposit will I need?

 As each self-employed mortgage is assessed individually, the deposit amount will vary.

 If you have clean credit and have been trading for over 2 years then you may only need a 5% deposit for a residential purchase.
 This is subject to your requested loan amount meeting affordability checks.
 Although mortgages for directors can be trickier to place, you should have access to the same deals as everybody else.

 Higher deposits will mean a lower LTV, which will always make your application stronger.
 Not only will you have more lenders to choose from, but you should qualify for some great rates.
 Having a 15% deposit can get you a good deal.
 Having a large deposit such as 40% can ensure you’re getting the best available mortgage rates.